cockroachdb/docs/src/current/v24.1/known-limitations.md

 #### `null_ordered_last` does not produce correct results with tuples

 By default, CockroachDB orders `NULL`s before all other values.
-For compatibility with PostgreSQL, the `null_ordered_last` [session variable]({% link {{ page.version.version }}/set-vars.md %}) was added, which changes the default to order `NULL`s after all other values.
+For compatibility with PostgreSQL, the `null_ordered_last` [session variable]({% link {{ page.version.version }}/set-vars.md %}) was added, which changes the default to order `NULL` values after all other values.
 This works in most cases, due to some transformations CockroachDB makes in the optimizer to add extra ordering columns.
-However, it is broken when the ordering column is a tuple.
+However, it does not work when the ordering column is a tuple.
 [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/93558)

 ### Transactions